UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 With our previous problem-statement, we didn't even LOOK for solutions to move our armies faster, since we regarded it as a constraint.
 This is a great example of a parasitic problem.

 For years, the problem of army-movement was locked to the speed of horses.
 But you, benevolent King, you can change that!<br/>
-All you need to do, is invent the amazing *steam engine*.
+All you need to do, is invent the amazing *steam engine*, and the *locomotive.*

 --------------